×

 We asked people in Philippines if they could share any humorous cultural blunders they commited.
 They wrote:

 "It is important to respect local customs and culture when visiting the Philippines.
 As such, avoid making any negative comments about the culture, customs, or religious beliefs of the Filipino people.
 Additionally, be mindful when shaking hands when meeting someone, as the handshake may be accompanied by a light bow, a sign of respect.
 It is also critical to dress is a respectful manner, particularly when visiting religious sites; cover your shoulders and legs, and refrain from wearing any clothing with offensive slogans or images.
 Furthermore, use your right hand when giving or receiving items from local people; using your left hand is considered impolite.
-Finally, avoid discussing sensitive political topics with strangers, as such conversations can lead to misunderstandings," explained one foreigner living in Philippines.
+Finally, avoid discussing sensitive political topics with strangers, as such conversations can lead to misunderstandings," explained one expat living in Philippines.

 Get Quote